A133 road

 The A133 road runs between Colchester and Clacton-on-Sea.
 One end is at Cymbeline Way in Lexden, from where the road runs through the Avenue of Remembrance, bypassing Colchester town centre.
 It also runs past Wivenhoe Park, through Elmstead Market, Frating Green, meeting a spur from the A120 road at Great Bentley.
 The road by-passes Weeley, Weeley Heath, Little Clacton, Great Clacton ending in Clacton on Sea.

 The A133 joins on from Junction 27 on the A12.

 The A133 stretch within Colchester was formerly the A12.

+Route

+Colchester to Frating

+The western end of the A133 starts at Junction 27 of the A12.
+The junction is limited access, having no southbound exit or northbound entrance.
+From Spring Green Roundabout, the road runs along Cymbeline Way and Cowdray Avenue, bypassing Colchester city centre.
+From the Greenstead Roundabout, the road is a dual carriageway, with 2 lanes in both directions.
+The road goes back to a single carriageway at Elmstead Market.